isaacs/node-lru-cache/README.md

 cache.clear() // empty the cache
 ```

-If you put more stuff in it, then items will fall out.
+If you put more stuff in the cache, then less recently used items
+will fall out.
+That's what an LRU cache is.

 ## Options